soetgdeznsgk/Nombre_Cherenkov/README.md

 Texturas:
-    Marble Tiles by Charlotte Baglioni, retrieved from polyhaven.com Grey Plaster by Rob Tuytel, retrieved from polyhaven.com Puddle of black liquid, retrieved from pngtree.com Dot icon by Icons8
+    Marble Tiles by Charlotte Baglioni, retrieved from polyhaven.com Grey Plaster by Rob Tuytel, retrieved from polyhaven.com Painted Concrete 02 by Rob Tuytel, retrieved from polyhaven.com Puddle of black liquid, retrieved from pngtree.com Dot icon by Icons8